LIFEHUBBER

 Editorial note

-LFM2.5-8B-A1B is included because its source materials give readers a concrete model release to compare across on-device assistants, tool-use behavior, long-context support, and local deployment options.
+Use LFM2.5-8B-A1B as a concrete model release for checking on-device assistants, tool-use behavior, long-context support, and local deployment options.

 Source links